mobily-enterprises/js-kit/README.md

 * General code cleanup, and hotCoreMessags: UPCOMING
 * Write a sample, small application: UPCOMING
 * Writing the messenging framework: UPCOMING
+* Wire up the messenging framework with sample application: UPCOMING

 # Hotplate: a practical introduction